wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

     }
     // iterative only
     private void mergeSort(int[] nums) {
+        // here the size is doubled by 2
+        // Since we are taking 2 elements at a time
+        // That is the size of elements to be merged are becoming 2, 4, 8, 16 ...
         for (int size = 1; size < nums.length; size *= 2) {
             for (int i = 0; i < nums.length - size; i += 2 * size) {
                 int mid = i + size - 1;